 Bearing Life Expectancy: The L-10 life of an anti-friction bearing is the minimum expected life, hours, of 90 percent of a group of bearings, which are operating at a given speed and loading.
 The average expected life of the bearings is approximately five times the L-10 life.

 BHN: Brinell hardness number, measurement of material hardness.

 Box Section: The rectangular cross-section of girders, trucks or other members enclosed on four sides.

 Brake: A device, other than a motor, used for retarding or stopping motion by friction or power means.

 Branch Circuit: The circuit conductors between the final overcurrent device protecting the circuit and the outlet(s).

-Bridge: That part of an overhead crane consisting of girders, trucks, end ties, walkway and drive mechanism which carries the trolley and travels in a direction parallel to the runway.
+Bridge: That part of an overhead crane consisting of girders, trucks, and end ties, walkway and drive mechanism, which carries the trolley and travels in a direction parallel to the runway.

 Bridge Conductors: The electrical conductors located along the bridge structure of a crane to provide power to the trolley.

 Bridge Rail: The rail supported by the bridge girders on which the trolley travels.